 Back when I wrote for Rogue Cinema, I was offered a screener of a film on the festival circuit, SOMNIO, I loved it.
 I was disappointed that didn’t hear anything about it after that.
 Turns it was because XLrator Media had picked it up and changed it’s title to INFINITY CHAMBER.

-Frank (Christopher Soren Kelly, HOAX, INK) wakes up in a cell with no memory of how he got there, or what he did to be placed there.
+Frank (Christopher Soren Kelly, HOAX, MURDER MADE EASY) wakes up in a cell with no memory of how he got there, or what he did to be placed there.
 His only companion is Howard, (Jesse D. Arrow), a disembodied voice who’s job he is told is to keep him alive.
 It also seems to be to get inside his mind to get evidence of his crime.

 In the film’s near-future world this is done by “Processing”, making the suspect relive the event until the required evidence is found.
 As he relives it we see his world, an America well on its way to something out of Orwell’s 1984.
 We also see how Frank and others, especially Gabby (Cassandra Clark ELEPHANT GRAVEYARD) hold onto their sense of self in this world.